Relationship Counseling

 We work with many frameworks of intimacy and sexual relationships:

-• asexual
+• Asexual

-• blended family systems
+• Blended family systems

-• consensual non-monogamous/open relationships
+• Heterosexual (straight) relationships

-• long-distance relationships
+• Long-distance relationships

 We use evidence-based methods to help you rediscover connection, intimacy, attachment, and love.
 This process will help you and your partner(s) build a resilient, and strong future together.